 Fortunately we seldom start an ff note at the tip of the bow because if we did, on the A string, if our bow-level control was really “off”, we could run the risk of spearing the belly of our cello with the tip of the bow.
 If our bow level is too “high” on the A string then we touch the wood of the rib with the bowhair.
 This can be especially problematic in loud percussive spiccato passages because instead of just the bowhair touching the cello belly, it is the stick of the bow that hits it.

 BASIC BOW LEVEL CONTROL: 2.
 HALF-CROSSINGS

 Perhaps one of the best ways to develop a very careful, precise awareness of our bow levels is by experimenting with “half-crossings” in which we find the point at which we touch the neighbouring string but without losing contact with our original string.
 In this way, we alternate between single notes and double-stops.
 We can do this in both slurred and separate-bow crossing passages:

 DIFFERENT TYPES OF STRING CROSSINGS

-A string crossing can be either to a non-adjacent string or to a neighbouring string.
+A string crossing can be either to a neighbouring string or to a non-adjacent string or.
 Crossings can be anywhere on the continuum from totally legato (slurred smoothies) to totally separated.
 They can be “on-the-string” steps or “off-the-string” spiccato jumps.
 Changing our bow on a crossing actually often makes it simpler to coordinate (new bow = new string).
 Definitely the most common – and possibly the most problematic – crossing type is a legato crossing to a neighbouring string.
 Let’s look now at some of the most basic and most useful ideas for working on string crossings.